cbarrick/Tetris.js/README.md

     ├── docs
     │   └── { Generated documentation }
     ├── lib
-    │   └── { Dev tools needed at run-time and/or compile-time }
+    │   └── { Dev tools needed at run-time }
     ├── src
     │   └── { The source logic for the game }
     └── test